atomjump/medimage-co-nz-content-only/technical-guide.md

 ### MedTech32

-If the MedImage add-on settings for ‘Show Identifier Options/Location’ are set to ‘M’, by default, the photos will only be visible when you click the link within MedTech32 on client PCs, not the server itself (since the file reference will be from M:\Attachments\…).
-However you can work around this:
+If the MedImage add-on settings for ‘Show Extended Options/Maps Down To’ are set to ‘M:\’, and the M drive is not visible on the server (since the file reference will be from M:\Attachments\…), you can use this work around:

-You can switch the ‘Location’ setting in MedImage to ‘C’ on a single machine installation of MedTech32 Or, on the server you can run in a cmd prompt: ‘subst M: C:\mt32’
+You can switch the ‘Show Extended Options/Maps Down To’ setting in MedImage to ‘C’ on a single machine installation of MedTech32
+Or, on the server you can create a mapping in a cmd prompt: ‘subst M: C:\mt32’